-503.399.5026 careercenter@chemeketa.edu go.chemeketa.edu/careercenter
+503.399.5026 careercenter@chemeketa.edu go.chemeketa.edu/careercenter Building 2, Room 115

-Looking for ways to pay for school?
-Maybe you are looking to take the first step on the career ladder with your new degree or certification.
-The Career Center is here to connect you with potential employers; for jobs while you are in school, for jobs when you graduate or complete your program, and for real-world training opportunities.
+The Career Center is here to connect you with potential employers for jobs while you are in school and after you graduate.
 We provide job listings for part-time and full-time employment, along with resumé and cover letter assistance, interview practice, and other tips for job seekers.
-We hold workshops, career fairs, and other activities throughout the year to assist you in achieving your career goals and we encourage Chemeketa students and alumni at all stages of their academic and professional careers to take advantage of the Career Center resources.
+We also hold workshops and career fairs throughout the year to assist you in achieving your career goals.